ROCm/hipBLAS/docs/install/prerequisites.rst

    * A compatible version of rocBLAS.
    * For full functionality, a compatible version of :doc:`rocSOLVER <rocsolver:index>` and its :doc:`rocSPARSE <rocsparse:index>`
      and :doc:`rocPRIM <rocprim:index>` dependencies.
-   * hipBLAS is supported on the same Windows versions and toolchains that the HIP SDK supports.
+   * hipBLAS is supported on the same Windows versions and toolchains that HIP SDK supports.

-* hipBLAS does not currently support the cuBLAS backend on Windows.
+* hipBLAS does not support the cuBLAS backend on Windows.